 - Were more likely to continue their enrollment to the second semester and second year.

 College: Changes, Challenges, Choices (COL-101), provides an opportunity to assess your purpose for college and your study strategies, set college and career goals, examine your values and decision-making skills, and develop an appreciation for diversity.
-This one-credit-hour course is a requirement for all entering full-time students.
-All full-time students are required to enroll in and successfully complete COL-101 unless they have:
+This one-credit-hour course is a requirement for all entering degree-seeking students.
+All degree-seeking students are required to enroll in and successfully complete COL-101 unless they have:

 - Previously earned at least 30 semester hours of college credit.
 Credit must be documented on a college transcript, or